openshift/origin/docs/manual-api-aggregation-setup.md

 export SC_SERVING_KEY=apiserver-key.pem
 ```

-## Install the Service Catalog Chart with Helm
+# Step 2 - Install the Service Catalog Chart with Helm

 Use helm to install the Service Catalog, associating it with the
 configured name ${HELM_NAME}, and into the specified namespace."
 This
 command also enables authentication and aggregation and provides the
 keys we just generated inline.

+The installation commands vary slightly between Linux and Mac OS X because of
+the versions of the `base64` command (Linux has GNU base64, Mac OS X has BSD
+base64).
+If you're installing from a Linux based machine, run this:

 ```
 helm install charts/catalog \